 All of the processes that we study involve dynamic molecular assemblies and multiple reaction intermediates.
 It is challenging to study their mechanisms using conventional biochemical approaches because different individual molecules in a population are doing different things at the same time.
 To overcome this “crowd noise problem”, we have developed and used single-molecule light microscopy methods that allow us to observe the behavior of isolated individual molecules and molecular complexes in real time.
 Using these techniques we can directly observe the assembly, rearrangements, and disassembly of molecular complexes, characterize conformational changes, and detect biochemical reactions.
 Together, these methods permit comprehensive investigation of molecular mechanisms, revealing reaction pathways and allowing quantitative evaluation and modeling of reaction dynamics.
 We perform these single-molecule experiments both in systems reconstituted from purified components and in extracts that recapitulate the molecular complexity of the living cell.

 Our research uses approaches from scientific fields ranging from cell biology and genetics through biochemistry and molecular biology to physical chemistry and condensed-matter physics.
 In our experience, the most exciting advances in science often arise when scientists from different disciplines collaborate.

-We gratefully acknowledge support for our research from the National Institute of General Medical Sciences, NIH; the National Science Foundation; and The G. Harold & Leila Y. Mathers Foundation.
+We gratefully acknowledge support for our research from the National Institute of General Medical Sciences (NIH); the National Cancer Institute (NIH); the National Science Foundation; and The G. Harold & Leila Y. Mathers Foundation.